gentics/mesh/api/README.md

 ## MDM

-Nothing to do for MDM (MADL will still be used for OrientDB).
+Nothing to do for MDM (already independent from OrientDB).